rlehfeld/rpyc-ng/docs/install.rst

 Download and Install
 ====================

-You can always download the latest releases of RPyC from the project's `github page <https://github.com/rlehfeld/rpyc-ng/releases>`_ or its `PyPI page <https://pypi.org/project/rpyc-ng/>`_.
+You can always download the latest releases of RPyC-NG from the project's `github page <https://github.com/rlehfeld/rpyc-ng/releases>`_ or its `PyPI page <https://pypi.org/project/rpyc-ng/>`_.
 The easiest way to install RPyC, however, is using::